HomeHome ImprovementHome Maintenance GuidesHow to Remove a Built-in Dishwasher

 Remove any standing water inside the old dishwasher.
 Next, remove the old dishwasher drain line by accessing its connection underneath your sink.

-The flexible drain line will be connected to your garbage disposal (seen below), or to your PVC sink drain pipe (if you don’t have a garbage disposal).
+The flexible drain line will be connected to your garbage disposal (seen below) or your PVC sink drain pipe (if you don’t have a garbage disposal).

 Step 8: Pull the Dishwasher Out